HannahHealyQCA/1701QCA-Assessment1/experiments/experiments.md

 In this experiment, I learnt the mechanisms of creating sound with the mircobit both with the pre-made default songs and making custom songs.
 I enjoyed this experiment because of the endless different opportunities of sound.
 As this was one of my first experiments, it also expanded my knowledge using the make code software and using the breadboard.
 I specifically learnt how the numbers on the breadboard correlate and how to convert the block code to the java script code.

 This experiment could be used in a real world context through an alarm with a custom sound or a customisable doorbell.
-The piezo buzzer could be used in many differnt ways as the coding opportunities are endless and you can make any song desired.
+The piezo buzzer could be used in an art installation that involves sound.
+It could also be used to indicate when a motion sensor has been triggered on an alarm home security system.
+The piezo buzzer could be utilised in many differnt ways as the coding opportunities are endless and you can make any song or tune desired.